AdexiLexi/Mastermind-Revamp/README.md

 ### Installing

 * Main file can be found under ```MastermindMain.ino``` as well as the files for sound (for the buzzer) under ```RickSoundFiles.h``` and for timing of the files, used in place of the ```delay()``` function to allow for different functionability simultaneously across the system, found under ```Timer.h```.
+* Download these files as is.
+MastermindMain should be an Arduino file, and other 2 a .h
+* Open the Arduino software, go to file, and hit ```Open...``` or ```Ctrl O```.
+Click on the MastermindMain file.
+It will request to move to a new file, hit yes, and then you need to find the file on your computer and manually drag and drop ```Timer.h``` and ```RickSoundFiles.h``` into this file.
+Once you have done this, you should be able to click on the file in the Arduino software (Open...) and all three files should be available in the same window
-* Upload these files to Arduino - this project was created/runs successfully on Arduino 1.8.16, however any later versions of Arduino *should* also work just fine
+* This project was created/runs successfully on Arduino 1.8.16, however any later versions of Arduino *should* also work just fine

 ### Wiring